 In this article, we will walk through some core elements of dashboard design, simple guidelines for selecting a dashboard background and four royalty-free background images that will turn any dashboard into a more attractive and effective user interface.
-We’ll focus on creating these for Domo dashboards, but this can be applied to any dashboard report (e.g. tableau dashboard design, power bi dashboard design etc).
+We’ll focus on creating these for Domo dashboards, but this can be applied to any dashboarding platform (e.g. tableau dashboard design, power bi dashboard design etc).

 Why a dashboard background?